 - Any reserved pan juices

+Whisk until the sugar dissolves, then add your pulled pork to a large bowl and pour the mixture over it.
+Toss gently but thoroughly to coat.
 This adds moisture, balances the rich fattiness with bright acidity, and helps meld all the flavors together.
 The pork should look glossy and moist but not swimming in liquid.

 Serving Suggestions

 Serve your smoked pulled pork on soft hamburger buns.
-We recommend offering your favorite BBQ sauce on the side rather than mixing it in beforehand — this allows everyone to appreciate the authentic smoke flavor and add sauce to their own taste.
+Offer your favorite BBQ sauce on the side rather than mixing it in beforehand — this allows everyone to appreciate the authentic smoke flavor and add sauce to their own taste.
+Top with tangy coleslaw for textural contrast and acidity that cuts through the richness.
+Add pickles and sliced onions for additional brightness.
+Leftover pulled pork is incredibly versatile:

 - Tacos with fresh cilantro and lime